shelleyolivia/learn-tutorials/figment-learn/new-pathways/solana/solana-06-deploy.md

 ----------------------------------

-# Next
+# Conclusion

-So at this point, we've deployed our program to Solana's devnet cluster and checked that it ent smoothly.
-Now it's time to create an account that is owned by our program, to store some state!
+So at this point, we've deployed our program to Solana's devnet cluster and checked that it went smoothly.
+Now it's time to create an account that is owned by our program, to store some data on the Solana cluster!